 Hotel-room cardio can be as simple as downloading your favorite tunes onto your iPod and dancing.
 Or think of the outdoors as your personal cardio gym.
 Search for local running clubs or scenic routes in the area.
 Consider walking to appointments instead of taking a cab.
 If you have enough time, why not rent a bike and pedal the area?
 (For more suggestions about getting exercise in the urban outdoors, see “Business?
 Adventure!” in the March 2006 archives.)

 Nordic walking with poles is a great way to get fresh air while maximizing cardio time.
 These lightweight, telescoping poles take up almost no room in your duffle bag and can help you burn 20 to 46 percent more calories than you would walking the same speed and distance without poles, says Claire Walter, author of Nordic Walking: The New Way to Health, Fitness, and Fun (Hatherleigh Press, 2008).
-(To learn more about Nordic walking, see “Making Strides” in the April 2007 archives.)
+(To learn more about Nordic walking, see “Making Strides”.)

 Maximize Your Motivation